Can I Be Fired For Reporting Fraud at My Job

 Does the situation above sound familiar?

-If so, you may be protected as a whistleblower and may be able to recover damages.
+If you are asking yourself, “can I be fired for reporting fraud at my job?” you may be protected as a whistleblower and may be able to recover damages.
 Our lawyers here at Miracle Mile Law Group are encountered with many instances where an employee is asked to do something illegal or sees some other violation of law and gets retaliated against for reporting it.
 Some common examples of when you might be protected include:

 - A worker who oversees construction workers notices that her company is not following safety codes and reports it to the Occupational Safety and Health Commission.
 She is later fired.